Quebecair Flight 255

 Quebecair Flight 255 was a scheduled flight from Quebec City to Montreal.
-On March 29, 1979, the Fairchild F-27, registered C-FQBL, that was operating the flight crashed minutes after takeoff at about 6:45 PM (local time) when an engine exploded.
+On March 29, 1979, moments after takeoff at 6:48:43 PM (local time), the right engine of the Fairchild F-27 that was operating the flight exploded and caught fire.
+The crippled aircraft, registered C-FQBL, crashed soon after in a nearby field.
 All three crew and 14 of the 21 passengers died.
-It is the worst aviation accident in Quebec.

 Accident

-At about 6:45 PM, the 21 year-old Fairchild F-27 took off from Jean Lesage International Airport (then known as Aéroport de l'Ancienne-Lorette or Aéroport de Sainte-Foy).
+At 6:48:43 PM, the 21 year-old Fairchild F-27 took off from Jean Lesage International Airport (then known as Aéroport de l'Ancienne-Lorette or Aéroport de Sainte-Foy).
 Almost immediately, pilot André Bessette alerted the control tower to a fire within their right engine, which quickly spread along the whole wing.
-The crew then attempted to circle back to the airport for an emergency landing, only to crash in what was then a sloping farm field, about 1,3 km (0.8 mile) east of the airport's nearest runway.
+The crew attempted to circle back to the airport for an emergency landing, only to crash in what was then a sloping farm field, about 1,3 km (0.8 mile) east of the airport's nearest runway.
 (Note: In 1994, 15 years after the event, some of the surrounding land where the crash occurred, including the farm field, was developed into a golf course.
 The precise location of the crash does not seem to have been recorded by available sources, but this estimation is nonetheless based on reliable information.
 A photo from the Journal de Québec article shows an aerial view of the crash site, in relation to the rue de Champigny Est and the still-standing homes (as of 2025) that are mentioned in the article from Le Soleil.
 The same article also mentions that the site was located approximately 1500 feet (457 m) north of Boulevard Wilfrid-Hamel and about 1000 feet (305 m) from the grounds of the Maison mère des Frères du Sacré Cœur.)
 The crash caused an explosion leading to a fire.
 Firefighters managed to bring under control the fire after one hour.

 According to witnesses, the plane flew at a height of not more than 200 feet (61 m) when the right wing came into contact with the ground, causing the rest of the plane to roll upside down before it suddenly fell down on the ground "like a brick".
 The plane broke apart upon impact and the debris caught fire right away.
 The crash was seen and heard by a number of nearby residents, whose homes were in some cases located approximately only 200 meters (656 ft) away.
 They were amongst the first to reach the crash site along with some officers of the Service de Police de Sainte-Foy and lay brothers from the nearby Maison mère des Frères du Sacré Cœur, using pocket knives and home tools to free a few passengers who were still strapped to their seats.
 Two men supporting a woman, all of them injured, were able to get out of the wreckage on their own and walk down the field, despite their injuries.
 They were guided to a nearby house to wait for paramedics to reach the scene.